erstool37/slurry_viscnet/README.md

 # 🧪 Slurry Viscnet

 **Slurry Viscnet** is a computer vision-based viscometer designed for industrial and laboratory use, specifically targeting **Newtonian fluids**.
-It leverages deep learning to estimate viscosity directly from video data using hybrid modeling and CFD-trained architectures.
+It leverages deep learning to estimate viscosity directly from video data using CFD generated datasets.

 ---